 thesis defense 23 April 2009

-A paper on case studies with Plural was accepted for publication at ECOOP 2009 in Genova!
-For this paper I annotated a number of Java standard library APIs with Plural-readable annotations.
+For my paper on case studies with Plural at ECOOP 2009 in Genova I annotated a number of Java standard library APIs with Plural-readable annotations.
 In the interest scientific transparancy, I am making the annotated Java API files available here.

-For license-technical reasons, I'm currently not sure how to distribute the annotated client programs I checked against these APIs, but if you're interested in seeing that code please contact me.
+For license-technical reasons, I'm currently not sure how to distribute the annotated client programs I checked against these APIs.
+If you're interested in seeing that code please contact me.

 crystal tutorial at ecoop 2009